wjpp-portfolio/visual-breadth-first-search/README.md

 ## controls
 Use **arrowkeys** to place a node (square) on the grid.
 Valid routes between nodes are indicated by a thin edge (line).

-press **d** to delete a node and all edges
+press **d** to delete a node and all connected edges

-press **e** to place an end marker which is where the algorithm will attempt to location
+press **e** to place an end marker.
+This is where the location the algorithm will attempt to find

 press **s** to place a start marker which is where the algorithm will search from

-press **space** to 'lift' the drawing pen from the page to navigate without drawing nodes.  press space again to start drawing again
+press **space** to 'lift' the drawing pen from the page to navigate without drawing nodes.
+Press space again to start drawing again

 press **return** (enter) to start the breadth first search algorithm